kevinkim101/financial_stock_data_modelling/README.md

 ![simple_predict_equity](project_name/reports/figures/simple_predict_equity.png?raw=true "simple_predict_equity")

 An investigation of the equity curve proves to be interesting.
-We can see that it appears to be stationary eventually stablizing at the mean return of ~2400 slightly worse than the buy and hold approach.
+We can see that it appears to be stationary, eventually stabilizing at the mean return of ~2400, slightly worse than the buy and hold approach.